SubtleScope/trollware/README.md

    - By default, newer versions of Windows have blocks in place on sensitive system folders like "C:\Windows\Media" -- Need to find a way to override this,soboot sounds can be changed

+## Bugs
+   - On Windows 2008, reg add asks to overwrite 3 keys, should be forced and silent

 ## Screenshots

 #### Screenshots of Fake Messages